nicklalone/igme382-f23/03 - Using GIS.md

 1. Introduce Map Concepts
 2. Introduce the ArcGIS UI
-3. Prompt everyone to explore with an assignment.
+3. Prompt everyone to explore with an assignment in class.

-So on Tuesday, we will explore GIS, on Thursday, we'll get ready for an assignment.
+So on Tuesday, we will explore GIS, on Thursday, we'll do an assignment.

 ### New Concepts